Brindha-m/ScreenPlay/README.md

 -------------------------------------------------------------------------------------------------------------------------

-## - Start with ApiServices with the endpoints.
+### - Start with ApiServices define the endpoints.

 **@Inject constructor apiService** is common for all the repo, vm, and views.